-Insert rod through sparking plug hole, feel piston, by rocking engine forwards or backwards till it is felt the piston is at the top of its stroke.
+Insert rod through sparking plug hole, feel piston, by rocking engine forwards or backwards till it is felt the piston is at the top of its stroke with both valves closed.

 Mark rod flush with top face of sparking plug hole.
-Remove rod and measure $\frac{1}{2}$ " above the flush mark and record position on rod.
+Remove rod and measure %6" above the flush mark and record position on rod.

-Place handlebar ignition control lever in fully advanced position.
+On 350 c.c. models place the handlebar ignition control lever in the fully advanced position.